Commencement FAQs

 Are there any special arrangements needed for guests with physical disabilities?

-Requests for accessible seating, handicapped parking permits, and sign language interpretation can be made to the Office of Student Affairs no later than Friday, April 26.
+Requests for accessible seating, handicapped parking permits, and sign language interpretation can be made to the Office of Student Affairs no later than Friday, April 25.

 There will be a designated seating section to accommodate disabled guests.
-Special requests are limited to one parking permit and two special-seating tickets per graduate.
+Special requests are limited to one parking permit and one special-seating tickets per graduate.
 As guests enter the campus, they should be prepared to show their parking permit to the security guard, who will direct them to the appropriate handicapped parking area.
 Marked handicapped parking spaces are reserved for vehicles with handicapped license plates, handicapped parking placards issued by a municipality, and special parking permits issued by the University.

 What about parking?